 2. Collecting raw data

 Businesses generate tons of data containing different types of insights.
-However, you don’t need to analyze all of this data – you need to analyze only the data that is relevant to the objective or problem statement.
+However, you don’t need to analyze all of this data – you need to only analyze the data relevant to the objective or problem statement.

 There are three categories of specific data that you need to solve your problem statement: